smurfix/kf2-py/README.md

 as we don't want three people to work on Newton-Raphson zooming while nobody thinks about the Color dialog.

+## What's working

+- basic batch mode
+- loading of settings and parameters
+- generating and saving images and EXR files
+- basic zooming (no animation, no preview)
+- window resizing

 ## TODOs

 - autoload/save default settings
 - fix window title
+- display info below the image
 - implement target and viewport scaling
 - change window-resize modes between resizing the original and keeping the viewport
+- write the magic lines that the benchmarks script wants
 - implement panning
 - implement instant zoom preview
 - implement animated zoom